genaro14/genaro14/README.md

 ### About Me
-Currently im a DevOps/system-administrator at IT10 a work cooperative located in Río Cuarto, Argentina.
-My roles include servers and networks deployment and maintenace.
+Currently im a developer at IT10 a work cooperative located in Río Cuarto, Argentina.
+My roles include backend development, servers deploy and maintenance .
 This year objective is to become a full stack developer

 <br/>
-- 🌱 I’m currently learning React
+- 🌱 I’m currently developing as a Backend developer

 </td></tr></table>